I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 i Work permits

-In considering the approval of the application for a work permit, the Minister responsible considers, the effect of the grant upon employment opportunities open to citizens of St Lucia.
+In considering the approval of the application for a work permit, the minister responsible considers the effect of the grant upon employment opportunities open to citizens of St Lucia.
 Furthermore, the application form requires the employer to state whether the vacancy was advertised locally.

 ii Labour market regulation

 The government uses the work permit regime to control the resident labour market.
 Certain sectors are reserved for residents.
-Thus, for instance, work permits would not be granted for jobs in the small-enterprises sector.
+Thus, for instance, work permits would not be granted for jobs in the small-enterprise sector.
 It is also expected that positions would be advertised in the local press to ensure that citizens have the opportunity of applying for the jobs.
-The Labour Department also encourages unemployed citizens to register with that department.
+The Labour Relations Department also encourages unemployed citizens to register with that department.

 iii Rights and duties of sponsored employees